Dahara2012/DGTL-Dokumente/enduinformation-s9-en.md

 # Prizes

 No prizes will be awarded.
-The only reward is a reserved slot for the upcoming DGTL season.
-This guarantees the team a fixed spot – based on their finishing position in the race – provided that registration is completed before the official deadline.
+The only reward is a reserved slot for the upcoming DGTL season for the Top 10 teams of the endurance event.
+This guarantees the team a fixed spot, provided that registration is completed before the official deadline.

-The race result becomes decisive if more than 20 teams participate, as the DGTL grid is limited to 20 slots.

 # Registration